 Are certain methods of CBD consumption Haram?

-Additional concern also raised when it comes to the many methods of consumption from oils, sweets, edibles, tablet vaping and more. lets look at them one by one and work out what CBD consumption methods are Halal:
+An additional concern has been raised when it comes to the many methods of consumption of CBD such as oils, sweets, edibles, tablet vaping and more.
+Let’s look at them one by one and work out what CBD consumption methods are Halal:

-For the majority of CBD oils you can be confident that they are halal.
-Due to the main components being hemp extract containing CBD which is halal plus a carrier oil.
-This is what we recommend purchasing if you want to be the most confident that you are consuming a halal product, as we are yet to find an oil which would not qualify as Halal.
+For the majority of CBD Oils, you can be confident that they are Halal.
+Due to the main ingredients being a hemp extract that contains CBD (which is halal), plus a carrier oil.
+This is what we recommend purchasing if you want to be the most confident that you are consuming a Halal product.

-However, like with alcohol based medicine, if there is an alternative with no trace of alchol, it should be taken.
-For instance, this means that muslims seeking to use CBD should use CBD oils which are made with CBD isolate, and contain trace THC.
+However, like with alcohol-based medicine, if there is an alternative with no traces of alcohol, it should be taken.
+This means that Muslims seeking to use CBD should use CBD Oils that are made with CBD isolate or listed as Zero THC, and do not contain any traces THC.
 Here are a few products that we would recommend:

-These all contain no THC due to them being made from CBD isolate, and are Vegetarian.
-So you can be sure they are halal!
+These all contain no THC as they are made from CBD Isolate, and are also Vegan.
+This way, you can be sure they are Halal!

-Some CBD edibles are haram due to the gelatin which has been use in it.
-Therefore we recommend staying away from CBD gummies unless you can be certain they are gelatin free. for example if they are vegan/ vegetarian.
-But there are a lot of vegetarian cbd edibles which are halal such as CBD chocolates.
+Some CBD edibles are Haram due to the gelatin which has been used in them.
+Therefore we recommend staying away from CBD gummies unless you can be certain they are gelatin-free.
+For example, if they are listed as vegan/vegetarian.
+However, there are still many vegan CBD Edibles to be found that would be considered Halal such as CBD Chocolates.

 CBD Tablets or capsules

-Here again the gelatin is the main concern.
-So we would recommend buying vegan/ vegetarian CBD tablets to be sure they are halal.
+Again, with CBD Capsules gelatin is the main concern, so we would recommend buying vegan/vegetarian CBD tablets to be sure they are Halal and gelatin free.

-CBD vaping is a complicated one as generally e-cigarettes are considered haram due to the nicotine in them which makes them prohibited.
-But the vast majority of CBD vapes and e-liquids are free from nicotine.
-However, this doesn't mean that vaping is seen as a halal method of CBD consumption.
-As if it is indeed free of nicotine and other harmful substances, then you still should not smoke or vape it, because that is imitating sinners, and the Prophet (blessings and peace of Allah be upon him) said: “Whoever imitates a people is one of them.”
+CBD vaping is a complicated one as generally e-cigarettes are considered Haram due to the nicotine in them which makes them prohibited.
+However, the vast majority of CBD vapes and e-liquids are free from nicotine.
+Nonetheless, this doesn't mean that vaping is seen as a Halal method of CBD consumption.
+Even if it is indeed free of nicotine and other harmful substances, you still should not smoke or vape it.
+This is because it is imitating sinners, and the Prophet (blessings and peace of Allah be upon him) said: “Whoever imitates a people is one of them.”
 Narrated by Abu Dawood (4031).

-You can buy just CBD isolate crystals, however you cannot do much with them, without working them into other products which contain oils or fats.
-This is the purest and most untainted form of CBD and is halal.
-However, due to the extra work required to dose it and make it into a consumable form without vaping it we wouldn't recommend it to most people.
+You can buy CBD Isolate Crystals, however, you cannot do much with them, without working them into other products which contain oils or fats.
+This is the purest and most untainted form of CBD and is Halal.
+However, due to the extra work required to dose CBD Crystals and make them into a consumable form without vaping them, we wouldn't recommend it to most people.

-- Buy lab tested CBD which explicitly states it has no trace of THC
+- Buy Lab-Tested CBD which explicitly states it has no traces of THC

 Other Unique ways to take CBD